 A copy of the general course policies can be viewed by clicking here.

 General Course Information

-This continuing education activity is approved by the American Heart Association, an organization accredited by the Continuing Education Board for Emergency Medical Services (CECBEMS), for 12.00 Advanced CEHs, activity number 09-AMHA-F3-0058.
+This continuing education activity is approved by the American Heart Association, an organization accredited by the Commission on Accreditation for Pre-Hospital Continuing Education (CAPCE), for 5.75 Advanced CEHs, activity number 17-AMHA-F3-0346 **CAPCE credit must be claimed within 6 months of participation.
+CME/CE credit will no longer be available to claim for this activity after the 6-month claiming period.
 These CEU's are being issued via American Heart Association, not UMBC.Continuing Education Credits for Nurses

 Early registration is encouraged to ensure space availability.
 Class size is limited.Tuition